objectionary/eo-hamcrest/README.md

 +alias org.eolang.hamcrest.assert-that
 +junit

-[] > first-test
+test. > first-test
-  assert-that > @
+  assert-that > a
+    4.add 4
     "sum of two numbers"
-    4.add 4
+  a.all-of
-    .equal-to 8
+    a.equal-to 8
-    .or
-    .less-than 50
-    .and
-    .greater-than 6
+    a.less-than 100
 ```

 The ```assert-that``` object is a stylized sentence for making a test assertion.
-In this example, this object has two parameters: string description of the test case (```sum of two numbers```) and the subject of the assertion (```4.add 4```).
-Then you can see the chain of the nested objects, which are called matchers.
-So you can apply these matchers to the subject of the assertion, whenever you want, to make your test cases more readable.
-After running this test, if the assertion is true, it will return: ```TRUE```.
-Otherwise, you might get the console output with particular exception message.
+In this example, the subject of the assertion is the object ```4.add 4``` that is the first method parameter.
+The second method parameter is an optional string description of the test case (```sum of two numbers```).
+The third parameter is a matcher for the first parameter, here a matcher that checks one object is equal and less than to another objects.
+The test passes since all conditions are ```TRUE```.

 ### Matchers